 You don’t have to have a lot of debt to rack in high interest charges, and that reason alone is why people so often turn to a balance transfer.
 A balance transfer is a simple concept: you have debt on your credit card, probably suffering from a high-interest and a balance transfer grants you the ability to move this debt onto another card with a lower interest rate.
 Essentially, you’re using one card to pay off debt on another.

-Signing up for a new balance transfer card can be done online or over the phone, but you’ll want to pay attention to how soon the balance will transfer over to the new card because payments must be made on the old card until the transfer is completed.
+Signing up for a new balance transfer card can be done online or over the phone, but you’ll want to pay attention to how soon the balance will transfer over to the new card.
+This is because payments must be made on the old card until the transfer is completed.